warpKaiba/pokefarmQscripts/README.md

 # pokefarmQscripts
 Some scripts i've made for PFQ.
 You need the tampermonkey or greasemonkey browser extension to use these.
+Among them are scripts that make some of PokeFarm Q easier to use, but also some cheats and hacks.

 To install:
 Install Tampermonkey or Greasemonkey.